Brandonitas/brandonitas/README.md

 ### Hi there, I'm Brandon 👋

 ## I'm a Developer, Designer and Entrepreneur!
-- 🔭 I’m currently working as a Sr. FrontEnd developer
+- 🔭 I’m currently working as a Frontend Tech Leader
-- 🌱 I’m currently learning Web3.0
-- 🥅 2024 Goals: Create more side projects that contribute to the community
+- 🥅 2025 Goals: Create more side projects that contribute to the community
-- ⚡ Fun fact: I make programming tutorial videos 📹

 ### Connect with me: